kgiannako/kgiannako.github.io/_posts/2025-04-27-credit-risk-modelling.md

 - Data cleaning and feature engineering
 - Model evaluation using AUC-ROC and precision-recall curves
 - Hyperparameter tuning with cross-validation

-### Key Results
-- Achieved an AUC score of 0.96 on the validation set.
-- An ensemble approach of lightGBM, XGBoost and catboost performed best overall, balancing recall and precision effectively.

 ### GitHub Repo